EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 Here I explore using nearest neighbors, decision tree, random forest, and neural networks to classify the data.
 Since the number of gamma and hadron events are unbiased, I will focus on using the F1 score to determine the fit of the model.
 For each classifier, I will first perform optimization using `GridSearchCV` or `RandomizedSearchCV` to find the hyperparameters that maximize F1 on the training set.
 This will be followed by some exploratory analysis on the effects of select hyperparameters when performing cross-validation on the training set and ultimately when making predictions for the test set.

-Below are just some wrapper functions used for fine-tuning hyperparameters.
+Below are wrapper functions for fine-tuning hyperparameters.

 ```python
 def grid_search_wrapper(model, parameters, cv, scoring):